Two decades of LEGO Mindstorms

 The RCX was the first generation, and it was released in 1998 but I got mine either on 1999 or 2000, I don't remember exactly.

-It was a v1.5 (there were a v1.0, v1.5 v2.0 revisions).
+It was a v1.5 (there were v1.0, v1.5 and v2.0 revision).
 I coded it in C at first, then in C# with LEGO.NET.
-It was the most entertaining one to "hack" as there was no official custom firmware support, plus initially I had to connect it via a serial port.
+It was the most entertaining one to "hack" as there was no official custom firmware support, plus initially I had to connect it to my PC via a serial port.
 I bought a USB IR tower later and what a difference!
-It also meant more portability as serial ports dissapeared long ago :)
+It also meant more portability as serial ports disappeared few years later.

 At the end of the instructions you could see the back of a modified R2-D2 using the RCX brick.
-Again I don't keep non-terrible photos of my build, but was the same as the one in the following image.
+I don't keep any good quality photos of my build either, but it was exactly the same as the one in the following image.
 Note that the R2-D2 head is turned, we're shown actually the back of the droid, it is like a V-shape seen from above, with the tip forward, not backward:

 R2-D2 - RCX